Welcome to Reception

 Rabbit Class is taught by Miss Luxford and is supported by Miss Maybury.

-Squirrel Class is taught by Mrs Spencer and is supported by Mrs Brooks.
+Squirrel Class is taught by Mrs Spencer and is supported by Mrs Faghihi.

-Hedgehog Class is taught by Mrs Cookman (Mon-Weds pm) and Mrs Atkinson (Weds am-Fri), and is supported by Mrs Faghihi.
+Hedgehog Class is taught by Mrs Cookman (Mon-Weds pm) and Mrs Atkinson (Weds am-Fri), and is supported by Mrs Holt.

 There is also additional information for parents at the bottom of this page.

 AUTUMN TERM 1: Where are the bears?
 The Principle of Geometry

 Well, what a week it has been!
 This week has been the final week of our learning enquiry 'Where are the bears?' and we have had SO much fun!